-NATS Chats, sponsored by Inside View Press, are live online, real-time discussions for voice teachers and singers.
-Topics vary widely and have included classical and CCM (Contemporary Commercial Music) vocal technique, vocal repertoire, teaching strategies, business strategies for private studio teachers, resources for university teachers, and arts advocacy.
+NATS Chat is a live online, real-time discussion for voice teachers and singers.
+Topics vary widely and have included classical and CCM (contemporary commercial music) vocal technique, vocal repertoire, teaching strategies, business strategies for private studio teachers, resources for university teachers, and arts advocacy.
 Guests have included prominent teachers, authors, composers, and artists.
-Your host for NATS Chats is Dr. Kari Ragan, Puget Sound Chapter NATS member.
+The NATS Chat moderator is Kari Ragan, Puget Sound Chapter NATS member.

-NATS Chats were established in 1996 by NATS member Cynthia Vaughn who created a NATS message board in the early days of America Online.
-In 1998, NATS Chats moved to the new NATS website designed by Yvonne Dechance.
-NATS presence on the Internet continued in 2006 with a redesigned website.
-For its tenth anniversary, Matt Hoch of Shorter College became NATS Chat coordinator and host.
+NATS Chat was established in 1996 by NATS member Cynthia Vaughn who created a NATS message board in the early days of America Online.
+NATS Chat online presence continued in 2006 with a redesigned website.
+For its 10th anniversary, Matthew Hoch served as NATS Chat coordinator and host.

-Visit the NATS Chat Schedule to sign up.
-You'll receive an e-mail reminder before the event.
+View upcoming dates below.
+Register to receive an e-mail reminder before the event.